7 fun (and free!) things to do in Pittsburgh with kids this weekend

 Saturday, June 25: Night Market in Market Square, 5-10 p.m.

 With a rotating group of 100 different vendors, this night market includes crafts, jewelry, art, crafts and more.
 Shop for real or just window shop as you enjoy the evening air.
 Opening night includes local musicians on Mr. Smalls’ Acoustic Café stage.

 This popular BikePGH event lets Pittsburghers get around car-free.
 The four-mile route stretches from Market Square, down Penn Avenue to Butler Street and ends at McCandless Street.
 Attractions includes an arts and culture hub, a wellness hub and something special for families — the Argo AI Kids Hub.

 Sunday, June 26: “Robin Hood” at South Park Amphitheater, 2 p.m. & 7 p.m.

-Pittsburgh Public Theater will entertain you outdoors during this retelling of the classic English folktale.
-Written by award-winning playwright Greg Banks, this “Robin Hood” is packed with family-friendly action, live music and a timeless tale of good versus evil.
+Pittsburgh Public Theater will entertain you outdoors with their version of the family favorite “Robin Hood.”
+Written by award-winning playwright Greg Banks, this “Robin Hood” is packed with family-friendly action and live music.
 Register here for free.